rajnesh/image-classifier/README.md

 ..
 ..

-x and y are the classifications in the example below.
+x and y are classifications in the example below.
 You can upload a json file while using predict.py to map classifications to actual class names

 Example usages: